 October 13, 2020

-This collection documents, analyses and reflects on the Icelandic constitutional reform between 2009 and 2017.
-It offers a unique insight into this process by providing first-hand accounts of its processes and core issues.
+This collection documents, analyses, and reflects on the Icelandic constitutional reform between 2009 and 2017.
+It offers a unique insight into this process by providing first-hand accounts of its different stages and core issues.
 Its 12 substantive chapters are written by the main actors in the ...

 September 09, 2020